danieljf/cmrf/README.md

 ## Content:
 In order to generate cross-media relevance, image and query have to be represented in a common space as they are of two distinct modalities.
-In our package, we implement four individual methods and how to fuse relevance form different methods.
+In our package, we implement four individual methods and how to fuse relevance from different methods.

 #####individual methods:
 * [image2text](image2text.py): project image and query into Bag-of-Words space.